Advertorial

 Daily packs of prenatal supplements are helpful for keeping track of intake.

-Testers found it challenging to either take Needed’s eight pills per day at once, or consistently remember to dose multiple times a day.
-As mentioned, Ritual only requires 2 pills per day.
-But for both brands, if you opt for add-ons to get our recommended nutrients by trimester, things get a lot more complicated - and a lot more expensive.
+Testers found it challenging to take Needed’s eight pills per day at once, or consistently remember to dose multiple times a day.
+Ritual directs you to take 2 pills per day.
+For both brands, you need add-ons to get the recommended nutrients by trimester.
+That leads to even more complexity and expenses.

 Testers preferred Perelel’s daily supplement packs.
-They contain all of the nutrients recommended in each trimester, without the need for add-ons or additional planning.
-The more schedules and pills to keep track of, the easier it can be to miss the mark.
+They contain all the nutrients recommended in each trimester, without the need for add-ons or additional planning.
+The more schedules and pills to keep track of, the easier it is to miss a dose.

 Value: